We very much welcome your feedback, either positive or negative, regarding the service you have received from our practice.

 What we shall do

-We shall acknowledge receipt of your complaint within 3 working days and draft a complaint plan with you.
-This will list your concerns, how we plan to investigate and a time scale when you can expect to have our response.
+We shall acknowledge receipt of your complaint within 3 working days.
+We will share the outcome of the complaint investigation with you, usually within 4 weeks, and if there were any delays, you will be kept informed.
 We shall aim to make sure you receive an apology, where this is appropriate.
 We aim to identify what we can do to make sure the problem does not happen again.

 Complaints should always be made by the patient concerned unless they are unable to complain or provide written consent for someone else to act on their behalf.